jhap1982/giveituruguay/2012/2012-04-06 - Time Warner Cable Arena, Charlotte, NC, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Scar Tissue
+3. Scar Tissue
-Dani California
+4. Dani California
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Suck My Kiss
+7. Suck My Kiss
-Annie Wants a Baby
+8. Annie Wants a Baby
-Blood Sugar Sex Magik
+9. Blood Sugar Sex Magik
-Show of Strength tease
+10. Show of Strength tease
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Higher Ground
+12. Higher Ground
-Under the Bridge
+13. Under the Bridge
-Factory of Faith
+14. Factory of Faith
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-The Power of Equality
+18. The Power of Equality
-I Could Have Lied
+19. I Could Have Lied
-Give It Away
+20. Give It Away
-Outro Jam
+21. Outro Jam

 ## Notes